Graduate Students

 Rachel Reynolds

-Rachel (she/her) is a first-year graduate student working with Dr. Philip Kendall in the Child and Adolescent Anxiety Disorders Clinic.
+Rachel (she/her) is a second-year graduate student working with Dr. Philip Kendall in the Child and Adolescent Anxiety Disorders Clinic.
 Rachel graduated from Harvard University in 2022 with a degree in psychology and previously worked in Dr. John Weisz’s Lab for Youth Mental Health.
 Following graduation, she completed McLean Hospital’s Post-Baccalaureate Child & Adolescent Clinical Fellowship Program, working at the OCD Institute for Children and Adolescents for two years.
 Rachel’s research interests include the development, adaptation, and dissemination of evidence-based treatments and their components for childhood anxiety & OCD.

 lauren.browning@temple.edu